lizmat/Perl-module-to-Raku-porting-guide/README.md

 # lazy lists

-Many functions in Perl 6 have the same name, but return a `Seq`uence rather than a list.
+Many functions in Raku have the same name, but return a `Seq`uence rather than a list.
 In most cases, that really doesn't matter, as you either assign it to an array, or use the result to iterate over.
 If you, for some reason, really want a list, you can get that calling the `.list` method on it.